 The best image resize APIs will maintain the visual clarity of your master image with a compression your server will appreciate.

-Image resize APIs are incredibly easy to use.
+An image resize API is incredibly easy to use.
 Most sites feature an easy drag ‘n drop tool that allows you to simply pull any image directly into the optimizer.

 Once the file in question is placed, the API will work to reduce the overall file size, thus saving you bandwidth.
 You will then be presented with download links to save the resized file.

 When using a plugin, you can quickly and easily optimize the images you need when building your website.

 With nearly a million users strong, EWWW Image Optimizer is a widely-trusted API that delivers results website owners can rely on.
 They provide some of the best compression around, with excellent image quality for your website.

 They have an easy-to-use plugin that is equally impressive.
 Your website will load faster, and users will find that browsing your site is snappier as a result.

 Those who use WordPress will love EWWW Image Optimizer.
 The two work really well together, providing users with incredible image quality.